Starting the Day Off Right

 Of those who reported never having morning sex, more than half of women said they passed on morning sex because they were not in the mood.
 They were also more likely than men to suggest a lack of energy.

-Over 51 percent of men who never having morning sex, on the other hand, wished it could be a regular occurrence.
+Over 51 percent of men who never have morning sex, on the other hand, wished it could be a regular occurrence.
 Nearly 35 percent of men said their partners weren’t in the mood, and another 28 percent said their partners wanted more sleep instead.

 The Key to Happiness?